 If you haven’t guessed by reading my Vietnam posts, Sapa Valley is known for its hilltribes and trekking.
 The hilltribe minorities make up the majority of trekking guides in Sapa.
 Afterall, they’re showing you their backyard.
 In this case, it’s best to hire directly through a hilltribe agency group in Sapa versus your hotel or a Vietnamese trekking agency, as the hilltribe will only get a small fraction of that money.

 However, because I didn’t know you could do this, I booked an all-inclusive tour to Sapa in Hanoi.
-Read my post on How to book a budget tour in Vietnam without getting ripped off! (more on the tours I took in Vietnam)

 6. Trekking to villages requires permits